platformsh/platformsh-docs/docs/src/guides/drupal9/deploy/deploy.md

 You will first need to download your files from your current hosting environment, whatever that is.
 The easiest way is likely with `rsync`, but consult your old host's documentation.
 For this guide, we'll assume that you have already downloaded all of your user files to your local `web/sites/default/files` directory, and your public files to `public`.
 If you have them in a different directory, adjust the following commands accordingly.

-The `platform mount:upload` command provides a simple, straightforward way to upload an entire directory to your site at once.
+The `platform mount:upload` command provides a straightforward way to upload an entire directory to your site at once.
 Under the hood it uses an SSH tunnel and `rsync`, so it will be as efficient as possible.
 (There is also a `platform mount:download` command you can use to download files later.)
 Run the following from your local Git repository root (modifying the `--source` path if needed).

 ```bash
 $ platform mount:upload -e master --mount web/sites/default/files/ --source ./web/sites/default/files/